 Resistance against pinworms is elevated in hybrid mice compared to pure strains

 To exclude ecological and epidemiological explanation also for pinworms we again tested the resistance of hybrids compared to pure mice in our Brandenburg transect, we considered only individuals infected by pinworms (N = 307).
 Model H3 integrating a difference between taxons and sexes was found to fit our observations significantly better than lower models of lower (supplementary table S1).
 For both sexes, the fit including a hybridization effect showed significantly higher likelihood than the model without it (G-test; p-value = 0.04 for females, p-value < 0.01 for males).
-Infected hybrids have significantly lower pinworms load than expected if the load was linear along hybrid index, with a hybridization effect parameter alpha of 0.89 (females) and 1.43 (males) (Fig. 3b, values of parameters of the fitted model given in table 1).
+Infected hybrids have significantly lower pinworm load than expected if the load was linear along hybrid index, with a hybridization effect parameter alpha of 0.89 (females) and 1.43 (males) (Fig. 3b, values of parameters of the fitted model given in table 1).

 Discussion